 It’s perfectly fine to focus on happiness.
 It’s easier to define and grasp.
 It’s also easier to notice than a small increase in contentment.
-Thankfully focusing on more happy moments in our lives also increases our overall contentment.
+Thankfully, focusing on more happy moments in our lives also increases our overall contentment.
 The same people and things that make us happy also make us content.

 5 Small Ways to Increase Contentment When Life Gets Tough

-There are always times in our lives where it is harder than usual to stay happy and content.
+There are always times in our lives when it is harder than usual to stay happy and content.
 We experience loss, we get stressed out, and life just throws us a curve ball.
 When you find yourself facing these challenges, it’s important to take the time to find little ways to increase happiness.
-It will give you the energy and will to persevere until thing get better.
+It will give you the energy and will to persevere until things get better.

 With that in mind, here are 5 simple ways to increase contentment.
 Try them now, get in the habit of doing them, and they will serve you well during tough times.
 At the very least, I hope you remember this article and come back to it when you need these simple tips the most.

 When life gets hard, we often feel alone.
 It doesn’t seem possible that anyone else is facing what we’re facing.
 While this may be true when you focus on every little detail, it isn’t true when it comes to the big picture.
 We all face challenges, and we all go through periods in our lives that are hard.
 You aren’t alone in this.